wix-incubator/wix-style-processor/README.md

 }
 ```

-#### Declaration transformation plugins
+#### Declaration Replacer plugins
-These plugins allow you to transform the entire key / value of the CSS declaration.
+These plugins allow you to replace the entire key / value of the CSS declaration.
 Since they're invoked upon each and every declaration, there's no need to name them.

 ##### Example